Otrocz

 Now there are memorial graves at the place where the heroes died.
 After the end of the Second World War, the inhabitants of the village of Otroch did not want to remain part of Poland, as the Polish authorities began to intensively Polonize the population.
 The inhabitants of Otroch turned to the Soviet Government with a request to provide them with a new place for settlement on the territory of the USSR.
 This request was granted, and almost the entire village moved to the territory of Western Ukraine.
 However, conflicts with the local population also began to arise there.
-Therefore, part of the otrochaks went back to the Kazan region, part moved to the southeastern regions of Ukraine (Odessa region, Nikolaev region, Crimea).
+Therefore, part of the otrochaks went back to the Kazan region, part moved to the southeastern regions of Ukraine (Odesa region, Mykolaiv region, Crimea).

 The uniqueness of the village of Otroch lies in the fact that for a thousand years its inhabitants have managed not to lose, to preserve the language, customs, rituals, songs, folklore, their clothes, ancient Russian from the time of the first Russian princes.
 You can learn about all this in detail in the book by Pavel Volynkin (the grandson of one of the otrochaks - Pavel Vrona) "Otroch - the lost ancestral home.
 The Big Crow's Nest".